kyma-project/istio/docs/contributor/adr/0015-networkpolicies-istio-kyma-system.md

 To ensure that the newly applied NetworkPolicies take effect immediately, all Istio components must be restarted (rollout restart) when the user enables the NetworkPolicy support flag in the Istio CR.
 Enabling the flag terminates any existing TCP connections and allows the new policies to be enforced without delay.
-This means that a restart should happen whenever the value of **enableModuleNetworkPolicies** is changed from `false` to `true` or vice versa, to ensure that the correct policies are applied based on the user's choice.
+This means that a restart should happen whenever the value of **networkPoliciesEnabled** is changed from `false` to `true` or vice versa, to ensure that the correct policies are applied based on the user's choice.

 ### User Impact